Minimum wage country profile for Romania

 The level and evolution of labour productivity at the national level in the long term.

-Government Decision 35/2025 mentions two criteria: forecasted inflation and real labour productivity growth forecast.
+Government Decision 35/2025 mentions two criteria for increasing the minimum wage: forecasted inflation and forecasted real labour productivity growth.
 Each year, the minimum wage is increased by the percentage sum of these two indicators.
+If the sum is below 1%, the formula is not taken into consideration and the minimum wage is not increased.
+This also implies that it cannot be lowered in nominal terms, based on the formula.
+The minimum wage resulting from the application of the formula should be of at least 47% of the forecasted annual average wage.
 If the resulting minimum wage is lower than 52% of the average wage, the Decision stipulates that social partners can negotiate a supplementary increase in the National Tripartite Council for Social Dialogue.

 The minimum wage is universally binding, according to art.
 164 of the Labour Code.
 All employees are covered.